traitecoevo/mortality_bci/README.md

 To be able to run the code, we interface with the Rstudio within the docker container by running the following in the terminal/shell:

 ```
-docker run -v /Users/path/to/repository/:/home/rstudio -p 8787:8787 traitecoevo/mortality_bci
+docker run -e PASSWORD=password -v /Users/path/to/repository/:/home/rstudio -p 8787:8787 traitecoevo/mortality_bci

 ```
 Now just open your web browser and go to the following: `localhost:8787/`

-The username and password is `rstudio`
+The username is `rstudio`
+The password is `password`

 ### Rerunning analysis from within docker
 Assuming the model fits have been downloaded (see above), one can now reproduce the outputs by running: